ctfer-io/ctfer/README.md

 pulumi config set ctfd-workers 3 pulumi config set ctfd-replicas 3

-# You will ne a ReadWriteMany compatible CSI (e.g longhorn) if the pod is schedule on several nodes
+# You will need a ReadWriteMany compatible CSI (e.g longhorn) if the Pods is schedule on several nodes
 pulumi config set pvc-access-mode ReadWriteMany
 ```